 Her advice for those wanting to create eye-catching, modern postcard designs?
 “Put more time into the process work, and not just the final product.
 Don’t automatically go with the first design that comes to mind.
 Take the time to try out different layouts, colors, or ideas.

 “I like to sketch out at least two or three thumbnails for each idea I have.
 Then, I might even make a story on Instagram to ask people which design they’re initially drawn to.
 Having a second set of eyes on my work has been so important in my process, as it helps me to step back and understand how my art is perceived by others.”

-One of Krystal’s favourite accounts to follow on Instagram for inspiration lately is Niki Kingsmill.
-“She’s an incredibly talented watercolour painter and I’m constantly in awe of what she’s making.”
+One of Krystal’s favorite accounts to follow on Instagram for inspiration lately is Niki Kingsmill.
+“She’s an incredibly talented watercolor painter and I’m constantly in awe of what she’s making.”

 The Rose Petal: A blooming lovely touch

 The Rose Petal is a full-service floral company with locations on the east and west side of the majestic Glacier National Park.
 Their work is featured in the Rocky Mountain Bride, Montana Bride, Montana Woman and more.

 When it came to their beautiful Postcards, they worked with creative agency Tilt Made.
 “We like to rely on the experts to help ensure our brand is always looking its best.
 They helped us bring our brand to life and led us to MOO.”

 The Rose Petal used MOO to add that extra touch of magic to their service.
 “We include them in our wedding deliveries with a personal message for our couples, or welcome a new business to the neighborhood.”